openradar/open_source_radar_short_course/course_outline.rst

    Introduction of tutors and course outline, brief participant survey.

-   Technology setup: Launching the Virtual Machine for the course via `VirtualBox <https://www.virtualbox.org/wiki/Downloads>`_.
+   Technology setup: Launching the Virtual Machine for the course via VirtualBox.

 **09:30 - 10:15** `Collaborative Software Development`_::